Jeff Todd Titon

 4. A project theorizing the concept of "sustainable music," which considers sound and music in the natural and human worlds.
 I organized a panel on the subject for the Fall 2006 conference of the Society for Ethnomusicology; papers from that panel were published in a special issue of the world of music in 2009.
 In the meantime I've been developing an ecological approach to musical and cultural sustainability, contrasting the sustainability discourses of conservation ecology and developmental economics.
 Most recently I delivered a series of lectures on this subject at the Central Conservatory of Music in Beijing, China, five invited lectures on it during the spring of 2011, at the University of Texas, the University of Michigan, the University of North Carolina, Portland State University, and Indiana University, and in 2012 at the University of New Hampshire, the University of Tennessee, and the Ecomusicologies 2012 Conference.
 My current thinking in this area may be tracked on my research blog at http://sustainablemusic.blogspot.com/

 5. Fiction writing and musical performance and composition.
 I continue to write and publish fiction, and to compose and perform music.
-Recently I read my fiction at the Hugh Ogden Memorial Reading, in Rangeley, Maine, in August of 2009; my most recent public appearance as a musician took place at the Common Ground Fair, in September 2012, in Unity, Maine, with the Bound to Have a Little Fun String Band.
+My most recently published fiction is Davey (Longhouse Publishers, W. Brattleboro, VT, 2013); my most recent public appearance as a musician took place at the conference of the Association of Brazilian Ethnomusicologists in Joao Pessoa, Brazil, in May, 2013.

 B.A., Amherst College; M.A., Ph.D., University of Minnesota